-Parent/Guardian Pick-up and Drop-off
+Parent/Caregiver Pick-up and Drop-off

 Students should not arrive before 8:15 AM (Lower Gwynedd and Shady Grove) or 8:20 AM (Blue Bell and Stony Creek), because supervision is not available prior to that time.
 The instructional day begins at 8:30 AM at Lower Gwynedd Elementary and Shady Grove Elementary and at 8:35 AM at Blue Bell Elementary and Stony Creek Elementary.

 Student dismissal time is 3:10 PM at Lower Gwynedd Elementary and Shady Grove Elementary and 3:15 PM at Blue Bell Elementary and Stony Creek Elementary.
-If the student is leaving school before the normal dismissal time, the parent/guardian must come to the school office to sign the student out.
+If the student is leaving school before the normal dismissal time, the parent/caregiver must come to the school office to sign the student out.
 If an emergency arises making it impossible to pick up the student at normal dismissal time, please notify the school so that transportation arrangements for the student can be made.

 Change of Mode of Dismissal

-Requests for students to change buses to visit friends after school cannot be honored since most of our school buses are at or near capacity, and should not be used for social play dates.
+Requests for students to change buses to visit friends after school cannot be honored since most of our school buses are at or near capacity and should not be used for social play dates.
 However, if they will be picked up as car riders or walkers, a note will be needed from both sending and receiving parents.
-Parents/Guardians are reminded that students may ride only that bus to which they have been assigned.
+Parents/caregivers are reminded that students may ride only that bus to which they have been assigned.
 We thank you in advance for your cooperation and support.

 Any individual, to whom students may be dismissed, must be identified in the student information system.
 Please be sure to keep your information in the student information system updated.
-If for any reason someone will pick up your student other than who is listed in the system, the parent/guardian must send a dated note to the office of this change.
+If for any reason someone will pick up your student other than who is listed in the system, the parent/caregiver must send a dated note to the office of this change.